 So your keys really do land on your dresser every day?
 It’s time to think about why.
 If you’re like most people, a bad habit begins because it’s easy to do.
 Your dresser is a flat surface, and you always know where the keys are.
 It’s a logical, if counterproductive, habit.
 But it’s relatively easy to break.

-Every problematic area happens because it's the most convenient way to approach it.
-So to stay organized, Life Hack says all that you have to do is find a better way that's also easy.
+Every problematic area happens because it’s the most convenient way to approach it.
+So to stay organized, Life Hack says all that you have to do is find a better way that’s also easy.
 For keys, a hook by the door might do the trick.
-If it's coats hanging on a newel post in the entryway, a mudroom or closet system is a handy replacement that's just as easy as layering them at the foot of the stairs, which brings lots of additional storage opportunities for gloves, hats, scarves, etc.
+If it’s coats hanging on a newel post in the entryway, a mudroom or closet system will provide additional storage options for gloves, hats and scarves.
+This is a practical alternative to layering them at the foot of the stairs.

 For many people, an ultra tidy home where nothing is out of place is the pinnacle of organization.
 For others, that same home might feel uncomfortable.
 What matters isn’t that you follow a step-by-step guide for keeping the ultimate home.
 If you create your own system in a way that works with your personality, you’ll have a much better chance of it sticking for good.

 The space must be functional, efficient and practical for the tasks you are trying to accomplish.
 If you need a space with the flexibility to serve as an office as well as a guest bedroom, a Murphy bed provides a realistic solution.
 With a variety of options available, including home office setups and sliding bookshelves, wall beds can be utilized wherever a mattress can fit and be stored either vertically or horizontally.
 They fold away when not needed, giving you the additional storage and workspace in an attractive dual use room.